In this MariaDB Tutorial, Let us see, how to remove user in MariaDB. Here we will see a few examples on the related topics.

 MariaDB Remove User Password

-Let us see how to remove User Passwords in MariaDB.
+Let us show you how to remove user passwords in MariaDB.

 You can change the password instead of removing it by using ALTER statement due to security reasons.